chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }
 ```

-1.  variables such as `a` and `b` are just named location in the stack.
+1.  variables such as `a` and `b` are just named locations in the stack.
-2.  `a` stores a reference to a shard string slice, you cane make `a` holding other reference because `a` is mutable.
+2.  `a` stores a reference to a shared string slice; you can make `a` hold another reference because `a` is mutable.
 3.  `b` also stores a reference, in this case it's a reference to `a`.
-However, because `b` isn't mutable, you cannot make `b` holding other reference.
+However, because `b` isn't mutable, you cannot make `b` hold another reference.

-### Add lifetiem annotation {#add-lifetiem-annotation}
+### Add lifetime annotation {#add-lifetime-annotation}

-There two lifetime in the parameter `s`: `&'a mut &'b str`.
-Lifetime `'b` denotes to how long the reference to the string slice lasts, lifetime `'a` how long the reference `s` will exists.
-Since the return value and the referene to the string slice(`'b` associated with) points to the same value in the heap, so that the return value should have the the lifetime `'b`.
-Because lifetime `'a` is not needed in the function, we can levae this lifetime annotation empty.
-Now the function signature of `strtok` shold look like this:
+There are two lifetimes in the parameter `s`: `&'a mut &'b str`.
+Lifetime `'b` denotes  how long the reference to the string slice lasts, and lifetime `'a` denotes how long the reference `s` will exist.
+Since the return value and the reference to the string slice(`'b` associated with) point to the same value in the heap,  the return value should have the  lifetime `'b`.
+Because lifetime `'a` isn't needed in the function, we can leave this lifetime annotation empty.
+Now the function signature of `strtok` should look like this:

 ```rust
 fn strtok(s: &mut &'a str, delimiter: char) -> 'a str { //.. }